lvgl/lv_i18n/README.md

 Technically you can have one `yml` file where you list all language codes you need but its more modular to separate them.

-## Run the extract script to fill the yml files
+## Run extract to fill the yml files
 Run `extract` like this (assuming your source files are in the `src` folder an the `yml` files in the translations folder):
 ```sh
 lv_i18n extract -s 'src/**/*.+(c|cpp|h|hpp)' -t 'translations/*.yml'